Raleigh, NC—Mental Health Care for the African American Community

 Jinneh is one example of someone who has experienced both the stigma and the benefits of mental health care.
 An article published in The Washington Post entitled, “Therapists say African Americans are increasingly seeking help for mental illness,” recounts her story.
 In high school, Jinneh’s mom passed away, and she fought a terrible depression.
 When her counselor prescribed an antidepressant, Jinneh’s friends and family members talked her out of filling it.
 As a college student, Jinneh was still depressed when her roommate suggested she start treatment again.
 Jinneh’s depression healed, and she now speaks publicly about her experience—encouraging other African Americans to seek out the mental health care they need.

-Thriveworks Raleigh African American Counseling is working hard to ensure that quality, accessible care is available to those in the African American community.
+Thriveworks Counseling in Raleigh, NC is working hard to ensure that quality, accessible care is available to those in the African American community.

 A Unified, Supportive Community